Wenjing-1225/ELEC0138_Group8/README.md

-# ELEC0138 Group 8 – Phishing Website Detection System
+# ELEC0138 Group 8 – Security and Privacy challenges in a File Upload App

 ## Overview